 There are probably even more factors to body weight fluctuations than this, but this makes clear that you must not obsess over single scale readings!
 Instead track them, calculate weekly averages and monitor long term progress.
 I know, this is not always easy, especially if you wake up at 05:00, hungry like a bear, step unto the scale, still sleepy and sore and somehow your are 2kg heavier than yesterday.
 Relax, breathe, and push the bad feelings away.
 Don’t let the scale ruin your day: the weight is just a number and you are more than a number!

 Similar to your weight, you have to approach other measurements like hip and waist circumference.
 Try to make everything as standardised as possible and to take measurements at exactly the same spot.
 Skinfold measurements are particularly susceptible to this and even small mistakes lead to vastly different readings.
-Also remember that fat distribution is individual and not every measurement is useful for gauging process.
+Also remember that fat distribution is individual and not every measurement is useful for gauging progress.

 I hate taking progress pictures.
 Not because I don’t want to see myself, but I somehow find it difficult to make good quality pictures that are actually useful to measure progress.
 Yes, it is somewhat of an art, but if you keep these key points in mind, we can do it: